 The breccia deposits of northern Arizona contain the highest grades of uranium found in the United States, and are among the highest grades in the world outside Canada’s Athabasca Basin.

 In addition to the aforementioned projects, Energy Fuels has successfully amassed a diverse portfolio of late-development stage and production-ready uranium properties giving the company significant future production scalability.

 Roca Honda — New Mexico

-Roca Honda is one of the largest and highest grade uranium development-stage projects in the United States.
+Roca Honda is one of the largest and highest grade development-stage uranium projects in the United States.
 The 2015 NI 43-101 Preliminary Economic Assessment and Technical Report on the project shows 1.51 million tons of Measured and Indicated resources with an average grade of 0.48 percent U3O8 containing 14.56 million pounds of U3O8 as well as an additional 1.20 million tons of Inferred Mineral Resources with an average grade of 0.47 percent U3O8 containing 11.21 million pounds of U3O8.
 A December 2016 PEA revised cost of production to US$33.27 a pound, approximately two dollars less than initially estimated (US$35).
 Capital costs comprised of upfront capital and operating capital, mine closure and reclamation are expected to total US$13.88 per pound of uranium.
 The PEA further anticipates average production of 2.6 million pounds U3O8, and a cost of production of about $35 per pound.

 On August 3, 2015, Energy Fuels announced that it had completed the acquisition of a highly strategic 4,580-acre land position adjacent to its existing Roca Honda holdings.
 This is a major step in consolidating the properties adjacent to General Atomics’ Mountain Taylor uranium mine.
 The properties acquired include significant historical resources and a historic mine shaft constructed in the early 1980’s by Kerr-McGee to within 200 feet of the ore body.
 The acquired properties have the potential to significantly enhance the project economics of Roca Honda.

 Sheep Mountain — Wyoming